M.Ed. Psychology of Education

 Barnett, R., & Jackson, N. (Eds.).
 (2020).
 Ecologies for learning and practice: Emerging ideas, sightings, and possibilities.
 Routledge.

-This relatively recent book was one of the recommended readings for the lecture in Module 2 by Dr Ann Marie Halpenny (Lecture title: Learning ecologies within and beyond educational settings).
+This relatively recent book was one of the recommended readings for a lecture that was presented by Dr Ann Marie Halpenny (Lecture title: Learning ecologies within and beyond educational settings).

 The book is highly interesting because it provides a systematic account of the ideas of learning ecologies and ecologies of practice (using examples from higher education and adult learning).